TrevorHProgramming/SuperELF/README.md

 2. Add system to update all function and address references when adding or removing code.

 <b>PLANNED MINOR UPDATES</b>
-1. Improve the UI to be resizable, more akin to a full IDE.
+1. Improve the UI to be resizable.
 2. Add a settings menu to keep preferences between sessions.